ropensci-archive/roweb2/content/blog/2018-07-17-phylogram.md

 well-optimized `ape::read.tree` function
 (for [Newick](http://evolution.genetics.washington.edu/phylip/newicktree.html)
 strings),
-or the suite of specialized functions in the handy [treeio](https://ropensci.org/blog/2018/05/17/treeio/) package.
+or the suite of specialized functions in the versatile [treeio](https://ropensci.org/blog/2018/05/17/treeio/) package.
 To convert a phylo object to a dendrogram, the **phylogram** package includes the function `as.dendrogram`, which retains node height attributes and can handle